Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 2. Compensation available in slip-and-fall accidents

-The compensation that is available in a slip-and-fall case is almost always limited to the victim’s losses.
-The goal of compensation is to compensate victims, not to make them better off than they were, before.
+The compensation that is available in a slip-and-fall case is almost always limited to your losses.
+The goal of compensation is to compensate you, not to make you better off than you were, before.

-However, the extent of those losses is not confined to the victim’s medical expenses.
-Compensation is meant to cover the victim’s:
+However, the extent of those losses is not confined to your medical expenses.
+Compensation is meant to cover your:

 - medical bills,